HAWKES LEARNING Accessibility

 Standardization and Best Practices

-Hawkes will become compliant by integrating best practices for accessibility with the proper semantic use of HTML, MathML, CSS, and SVG.
+Hawkes integrates best practices for accessibility with the proper semantic use of HTML, MathML, CSS, and SVG.
 We have developed several best practices documents for HTML, MathML, and SVG; these are living documents that continue to evolve as the markup languages do.

 To make sure our end product will be successful, we test frequently.
 Throughout the development process, we utilize various web accessibility testing tools, examples of which can be found in the Resources section.
 The techniques found in our best practices documentation are tested using the screen reader JAWS and NVDA (with the MathPlayer 4 plugin).